-This course covers the basics of Japanese verbs.
-This is a mini-course for people who want to describe basic daily activities in Japanese.
+Free Course 3 covers the basics of Japanese verbs.
+The course is for people who want to describe basic daily activities in Japanese.
 You will learn how to say things you do or will do as in “I drink coffee every morning” or “My boyfriend plays golf on weekends.”

 This free course also comes with tons of PDF materials.
 (21 pages in total!)
 They are a vocabulary list (7 pages), Verb list (14 pages), both in Romaji and Hiragana/Katakana.
 So, you don’t have to know Japanese letters to learn from this free course.

 Hiragana Chart & Practice Sheets (PDF)

 This material comes with a complete chart of 46 Hiragana letters and practice sheets for you to practice writing each Hiragana letter accurately within a box.
 This is how we Japanese native speakers first learn and practice writing Hiragana letters.

-Do you know that Hiragana letters can look quite different between handwritten version and the printed fonts that you see on your phone or computer?
+Do you know that Hiragana letters can look quite different between the handwritten version and the printed fonts that you see on your phone or computer?